tensorflow/minigo/README.md

   or the relevant lines therein.
 * Check the number of machines and machine types in the `cluster/cluster-up` script.
-* Set up the cluster as above and start the nvidia driver installation daemon
+* Set up the cluster as above and start the nvidia driver installation daemonset
 * While the nvidia drivers are getting installed on the fleet, check the various hyperparameters and operating parameters:
   * `go.py`, check the board size
   * `dual_net.py`, check the `get_default_hyperparams` function
   * `player_wrapper.sh`, the invocation of `main.py selfplay` has the readout depth, game parallelism, etc.
-  * `strategies.py`, check the (currently static) resign threshold and the move threshold for switching between unity temperature and an infinitesimal.
+  * `strategies.py`, check the (currently static) resign threshold, the move threshold for move 'temperature' (affects deterministic play), and the max game depth.
   * `main.py`, check the default params on 'gather'
   * `mcts.py`, check the noise density and the tree branching factor (lol good luck)